speechly/api/docs/identity.md

 <a name="speechly.identity.v2.IdentityAPI"></a>
 # speechly.identity.v2.IdentityAPI

-Service that implements Speechly Identity API (https://speechly.com/docs/api/identity).

-This service is used for generating access token for the Speechly API.
+Speechly Identity API is used for creating access tokens for the Speechly APIs.

 ## Methods